 Data Collection

-Primary data were collected using a semi-structured interview schedule.
+Primary data was collected using a semi-structured interview schedule.
 The schedule was developed based on the fodder crop package of practices recommended by SKUAST-Jammu with inputs from experts in extension education and agronomy.
-Prior to the main survey, the instrument was pre-tested to identify any inconsistencies or gaps and necessary modifications were made in consultation with subject matter specialists.
-Data were collected through personal interviews with respondents at their residences, farm locations or common meeting places using the finalized schedule.
+Prior to the main survey, the schedule was pre-tested to identify any inconsistencies or gaps and necessary modifications were made in consultation with subject matter specialists.
+Data was collected through personal interviews with respondents at their residences, farm locations or common meeting places using the finalized schedule.

 Result and Discussion